Review: Chase Ink Business Preferred Credit Card – Best for Business Spending?

 The Bottom Line

-The Chase Ink Business Preferred card has an attractive rewards program for some small business owners.
+The Ink Business Preferred® Credit Card has an attractive rewards program for some small business owners.
 If you make business trips at least a few times per year and your business spends in the bonus categories, you can earn rewards and cut down on the cost of travel.

 Consider the 3X bonus categories.
 Do you spend a lot in them, but less than $150,000?
 This is a pretty high reward spending limit, but it’s not as high as they come.
 If you spend much more than that, you should probably consider either using another card in addition to this one, or instead of this one.

-The extra benefits are pretty simple for the most part.
-If you can refer some friends you have the potential to get up to 100,000 bonus points per year, which would be a pretty nice bonus.
+If you can refer some friends you have the potential to get up to 100,000 extra points per year, which would be a pretty nice bonus.
+And the primary auto rental collision waiver could definitely come in handy on business trips.
 But overall, the rewards are the main selling point of this card.